-By Brett Williams.
-Last updated 1st August 2021.
+By Danielle Griffin.
+Last updated 31st July 2023.
 Petrol stations are busy places with lots of cars constantly pulling in and out of forecourts.
-With so much going on all the time, it is hardly surprising that petrol stations can be hazardous places
+With so much going on all the time, it is hardly surprising that petrol stations can be hazardous places.

 If you have suffered an injury through no fault of your own while visiting a petrol station, you could be entitled to damages and by filing a personal injury claim, you could be awarded the level of compensation you rightly deserve for the injuries you sustained.
 We make the process of filing petrol station accident claims that much easier and far less stressful with our No Fee No Win structure.